ysyk2021/chatgpt-and-insurance-how-ai-is-enhancing-risk-assessment-and-claims-processing/src/chapter-7-1.md

-# Potential Advancements in Insurance Industry with ChatGPT

 The future of the insurance industry is closely tied to advancements in artificial intelligence (AI), including ChatGPT.
 In this chapter, we will explore some potential advancements in the insurance industry that can be achieved with ChatGPT.